minprog/hangman/classic/hangman.md

 ## About assertions

 In some sense of the word, your implementation is now done!
-You should at the very least try it out and see if all is working well. `check50` can only test a limited number of things, so testing "by hand" is always important.
+You should at the very least try it out and see if all is working well. `check50` can only test a limited number of things, so testing manually is always important.
 And indeed, we will find that we are able to crash the program!

 ### Debugging a crash